 Replace jackets in same place in box upon completion of review or new disposition.

-South Carolina's Circuit and Family Courts employ automated case management systems to maintain the court’s records and to transmit caseload information to the South Carolina Judicial Department as required by Rule 78(a), SCRCP.
+South Carolina's Circuit and Family Courts employee automated case management systems to maintain the court's records and to transmit caseload information to the South Carolina Judicial Department as required by Rule 78(a), SCRCP.
 In the past, physical docket sheets were used to record case information and transmit data; however, automated case management systems have eliminated the need for docket sheets.
-Case management systems vary in design statewide.
-Of forty-six counties, many different vendors are employed for the purposes of design and programming of the automated systems.
-For the purpose of having a common reference, the electronic case record of an automated case management system will frequently be referred to within this manual as an Electronic Docket Sheet or EDS.
-The procedures outlined in this manual address only EDS information management.
+The statewide implementation of the Judicial Case Management System in the Circuit and Magistrate Courts was completed in 2011.
+Every clerk of court in South Carolina now records its Circuit Court records through the uniform system.
+Family Court records are maintained by several different automated system vendors.
+For the purpose of having a common reference, the electronic case record of the Judicial Case Management System used by the Circuit Courts will be referred to within the manual as CMS, and the electronic case record of a Family Court automated case management system will be referred to as EDS.

 Throughout the life of all court cases, the clerk's office is the focal point for communication of planned and scheduled events.
 Proper and timely communication to the parties, witnesses, counsel, and concerned agencies is crucial to the functioning of the judicial system.
 The attorneys representing parties and the solicitor have primary responsibility for the preparation, distribution or service of notices for hearings and trials.
 It may often be necessary to give appropriate and accurate information to pro se litigants so that the process and procedures for noticing are followed correctly.NOTE: In some types of cases when the parties cannot be found after diligent efforts, service by publication in the local newspaper can be made.
 Requirements for proof of service by publication are specified in Rule 4(g),SCRCP.